nevinchow/MusicHub/README.md

 # Welcome to Music Hub

-_A clone of Spotify that showcases popular music and albums_

-Discover new music and create your own playlists
+Discover new music and create your own playlists.
+Music Hub is a clone of spotify

 # Features of Music Hub